05 June, 2018 / IN Business valuations / by Tony Carter

 This is the highest level of engagement when preparing a business valuation and is the engagement that needs to be undertaken if there is any chance the valuation will be used as evidence in court.

-A valuation engagement is the most common form of valuation that is undertaken, and is the default engagement unless one of the circumstances listed under the calculation engagement or limited scope engagement occur.
+The most common form of valuation undertaken is a valuation engagement.
+This is the default engagement unless one of the circumstances listed under the calculation engagement or limited scope engagement occur.

-Where a valuation has already been undertaken that needs to be reviewed, a shadow expert report can be completed to address any issues or concerns with the valuation.
+Where a valuation has already been undertaken and needs a review, a shadow expert report often is completed to address any issues or concerns with the valuation.

 This report is normally undertaken when: